-In this Raspberry Pi GPIO tutorial, we are going to take a look at all the basics of the GPIO pins or also known as the general purpose input and output pins.
+In this tutorial, we are going to take a look at the basics of the Raspberry Pi’s GPIO pins, also known as the general-purpose input and output pins.

-These pins are to communicate with other circuitry such as extension boards, custom circuits, and much more.
+These pins are essential for communicating with other circuitry, such as extension boards, custom circuits, and much more.

-You can make some pretty cool stuff by using these pins.
+You can make some pretty cool stuff by using these pins with different extension boards and electronics.
 We will look into a lot more projects in the future that make use of these pins.

-There is quite a bit to know about these pins, and I highly recommend that you do follow this guide to get a better understanding before you start playing around with them.
+There is quite a bit to know about these pins, and I highly recommend that you follow this guide to understand them better before you start using them.

-Also, be sure to check out our video on the Raspberry Pi GPIO under the equipment list.
+Also, be sure to check out our video on the Raspberry Pi GPIO pins located under the equipment list.
 It will take you through all the basics you need to know to get started.

 Warning: Experimenting with the GPIO is risky and has a chance of bricking your Raspberry Pi.
 Knowing the power limitations of the GPIO pins and also understanding what you’re plugging in is a must.